claudiodekker/inertia-laravel-testing/README.md

 ## Usage

-To start testing your Inertia pages, you may chain the `assertInertia` method on the end of your `TestResponse` responses.
-You may then (optionally) provide a callback to this method, an chain any of the [available assertions](#available-assertions) onto that:
+To start testing your Inertia pages, simply chain the `assertInertia` method onto your `TestResponse` responses, and chain any of the [available assertions](#available-assertions) on it's closure/callback argument:

 ```php
 // ...